 Following each audit site visit, the Board's audit team will prepare a formal report of its findings.
-The report is confidential and will be shared only with the participating school whose Portfolio competency examinations were the focus of the report.
+The report is confidential and will be shared only with the

 The intent of the audit site visit report is to determine if the participating schools are following the standardized procedures of the Portfolio Examination and provide feedback with regard to implementation of the competency examinations.